avik-das/avik-das.github.io/_posts/2019-05-14-real-world-dynamic-programming-seam-carving.md

 At each time, we store two lists, one for the previous row and one for the current row.
 The first one has $W$ elements, and second one grows to have $W$ elements at most.
 Thus, the space complexity is $O(2W)$, which is simply $O(W)$.

 Note that if we actually discarded elements from the previous row's data, we would shrink the previous row's list at about the same rate as the current row's list.
-Thus, the time complexity would still be $O(W)$.
+Thus, the space complexity would still be $O(W)$.
 Depending on the width of the image, the constant factor can certainly matter, but usually, it's not a big deal.

 ## Back pointers to find the lowest-energy seam